slurmulon/bach/README.md

 #### Instantiation

-All `Elements`, unless already nested in a `List` or `Set`, must be instantiated in a `Beat` tuple (or implicitly converted into one, as shown in the previous section)
+All `Elements`, unless already nested in a `List` or `Set`, must be instantiated in a `Beat` tuple (or implicitly converted into one, as shown in the previous section).

 The first parameter of every `Element` is a string formatted in [`scientific pitch notation (SPN)`](https://en.wikipedia.org/wiki/Scientific_pitch_notation) (surrounded with `'` or `"`) such as `'C2'`, which is a second octave `C` note.